 The IS department broadly specializes in the research areas of Artificial Intelligence and Knowledge Management, Database and Data mining, Health Information Technology, Human-centered computing, and Software Engineering.
 You can learn more about the areas and faculty who are currently active in these areas by clicking on the links above or here.

-You can also go to this page and look through individual faculty websites to see their active research interests and projects and ask if there are opportunities to get involved.
+You can also our faculty page and look through individual faculty websites to see their active research interests and projects and ask if there are opportunities to get involved.

 Learn more about undergraduate research opportunities such as funding, presenting and publishing your work.